Head covering for Jewish women: Shal

 The shal—also called a frumka, a portmanteau of the Yiddish-language word frum and the Arabic-language word burqa—is a garment which fully covers the body and face.
-It is associated with Israeli fundamentalist groups such as the Haredi burqa sect and Lev Tahor, making it highly controversial.
-Proponents of the shal are pejoratively referred to as “Taliban mothers” or the “Taliban sect” whose practices are an innovation that has “no basis whatsoever in halachah.”
+It has been associated with Israeli fundamentalist groups such as the Neshot haShalim and Lev Tahor, making it highly controversial.
+Proponents of the shal have been pejoratively referred to as “Taliban mothers” or the “Taliban sect” whose practices are an innovation that has “no basis whatsoever in halachah.”

-However, face veils are known historically to have been worn by Jewish women.
+However, face veils have been worn historically by Jewish women.
 Marc B. Shapiro has written that there are some traditional sources which describe and praise the custom of modest Jewish women covering their faces, including the Babylonian Talmud, Jerusalem Talmud, Mishnah, and Mishneh Torah.
-Jewish women in the Islamic world maintained this type of traditional clothing “until even the mid-20th century,” since “Jews dressed in the style of the surrounding society” and therefore wore garments typically regarded as entirely “Islamic dress,” such as the chador, niqab, and burqa.
+Jewish women in the Islamic world maintained this type of traditional clothing “until even the mid-20th century,” since “Jews dressed in the style of the surrounding society” and therefore continued to wear garments typically regarded as “Islamic dress,” such as the chador, niqab, and burqa.